Code-Institute-Submissions/milestone-project-36/README.md

 - Running the website on different devices phones and tablets (apple, android).

 ## Deployment
-I used GitHub Pages for deployment using my master branch as the source.
+I used GitHub Pages for deployment using my master branch as the source.I first set up a GitHub repository on my GitHub account.
+I named it 'milestone-project-1'.
+After my first stage of developing  my website on visual studio, I deployed it to the GitHub repository.
+I pushed my all files/folders, then set up GitHub as a master branch, allowing it to be used as a GiHub page and the webpage is now hosted on a GitHub page.

 ## Credits
 ### Content